 Requirement(s) Indicator(s) 6.1.1: There is a process of systematic teacher assessment and feedback.
-6.1.1.1: There is an effective process for the assessment of teachers involved in residency education.
+6.1.1.1: There is an effective process for the assessment of teachers involved in residency education. and feedback.
 6.1.1.2: The process for the assessment of teachers includes resident input, balancing timely feedback with preserving resident confidentiality.
 6.1.1.3: The process for the assessment of teachers informs teacher recognition, continuous improvement of residency programs, and the assignment of residents to teachers.
-6.1.1.4 : Concerns with teacher behavior or performance are addressed in a fair and timely manner.
+6.1.1.4: Concerns with teacher behaviour or performance are addressed in a fair and timely manner.
 6.1.1.5 : Reporting of teacher performance and/or status to the medical regulatory authority, when such reporting is required, is systematic, timely, and appropriate.
-6.1.1.6: Teachers and residents are aware of the process to report concerning behavior by teachers.
-6.1.1.7: Teachers are aware of and have access to an appeal process for decisions related to their assessments.
-6.1.2: Teachers engage in and are supported in their development and career progression.
-6.1.2.1: There is an effective policy for the appointment and promotion of teachers.
-6.1.2.2: There is a dedicated, accessible faculty development program.
-6.1.2.3: Faculty development programming is based on the identification of learning needs.
-6.1.2.4: Faculty development is used to support implementation of educational innovations effectively.
-6.1.2.5 [Exemplary]: Teachers have protected time to access the resources to support their development and career progression.
-6.1.2.6 [Exemplary]: Teachers have access to appropriate resources to obtain advice with respect to teaching.